Skip to main content

 To improve the Federal Reserve's ability to manage model risk and ensure that decisions based on supervisory stress test results are informed by an understanding of model risk, the Federal Reserve should design and implement a process to communicate information about the range and sources of uncertainty surrounding the post-stress capital ratio estimates to the Board during CCAR deliberations.

 In January 2019, the Federal Reserve said it had previously initiated a project to design and implement a process to communicate uncertainty surrounding the post-stress capital ratio estimates.
 In February 2022, the Federal Reserve provided information about its process to communicate model risk and uncertainty analysis results.
-To fully implement our recommendation, the Federal Reserve needs to complete its process to communicate uncertainty surrounding the post-stress capital ratio estimates to the Board.
-We will continue to monitor the Federal Reserve's completion and implementation of this project, and will update the status of this recommendation once we receive documentation demonstrating the completion of responsive actions.
+In March 2024, the Federal Reserve finalized procedures for executing and distributing uncertainty analysis.
+The procedures include process steps to communicate uncertainty surrounding the post-stress capital ratio estimates to the Board.
+The procedures will improve the Federal Reserve's ability to effectively evaluate and manage its model risk and help ensure that the Board is informed of significant model risks when making decisions based on stress test results.

 Federal Reserve System